Nukitashi: Manga

 A manga adaptation illustrated by Mameojitan was serialized in Beaglee's Manga Ōkoku website from December 25, 2020, to December 25, 2023.
 It was also serialized in Shueisha's seinen manga magazine Ultra Jump from November 19, 2021, to February 19, 2024.
 Shueisha published the series in six tankōbon volumes, released from January 2022 to April 2024.

+A second manga adaptation, titled Nukitashi R (ぬきたしR), began serialization by Beaglee on the Comic CMoa website on May 1, 2025.
+The series, which is also illustrated by Mameojitan, takes place a year and a half after the events of the previous manga.
+Kadokawa, under the Dragon Comic Age imprint, has published three tankōbon volumes as of August 7, 2026.